-The Public Company Accounting Oversight Board (PCAOB) conducted conversations with audit committee chairs on the effects of COVID-19 on financial reporting and the audit and published a summary of those conversations (PCAOB Summary).2 According to the PCAOB Summary, addressing the risks relating to the shift to a remote workforce was a prevalent theme raised by audit committee chairs, including whether additional time will be needed to conduct the audit remotely, the complexities remote working might have on the audit and the impact of remote working on internal control over financial reporting and cybersecurity risk.
+The Public Company Accounting Oversight Board (PCAOB) conducted conversations with audit committee chairs on the effects of COVID-19 on financial reporting and the audit and published a summary of those conversations (PCAOB Summary).
+According to the PCAOB Summary, addressing the risks relating to the shift to a remote workforce was a prevalent theme raised by audit committee chairs, including whether additional time will be needed to conduct the audit remotely, the complexities remote working might have on the audit and the impact of remote working on internal control over financial reporting and cybersecurity risk.
 The PCAOB Summary also highlighted a number of points for audit committees to consider when communicating with auditors during COVID-19, including discussing if any audit procedures or disclosures may need to change as a result of COVID-19.
-The PCAOB Summary provides a helpful framework not only for questions that audit committees may want to consider expanding upon in their audit committee reports.
-Companies and their audit committees may want to consider expanding upon in their audit committee handled the issues raised by the PCAOB Summary, in addition to any other expanded disclosures they choose to provide in their audit committee reports.
+The PCAOB Summary provides a helpful framework not only for questions that audit committees may want to consider in the COVID-19 environment but also for topics companies and their audit committees may want to consider expanding upon in their audit committee reports.
+Companies and their audit committees may find it useful to address how the audit committee handled the issues raised by the PCAOB Summary, in addition to any other expanded disclosures they choose to provide in their audit committee reports.